 READ MORE: Seven ways to outsmart cyber criminals

-If you have fallen for the scammers’ tricks, Oberholzer says you must notify the fraud division of your bank, the various registered credit bureaus, the Southern African Fraud Prevention Service (SAFPS) as well as the complaints department at the NCR.
+If you have fallen for the scammers’ tricks, Oberholzer says you must notify the fraud division of your bank, registered credit bureaus, the Southern African Fraud Prevention Service (SAFPS) and the complaints department at the NCR.

 “In some cases, you may need to go to your nearest Police station (SAPS) to get an affidavit and report the fraud,” says Oberholzer.

-Oberholzer urges you to be careful and stay alert.
+Oberholzer urges consumers to be careful and stay alert.

 “Doublecheck that the credit provider does not fit the warning criteria above, make sure that you really need the credit that you want to apply for (like a loan), and protect your hard-earned money in the process,” says Oberholzer.